swyxio/sw-yx.github.io/_posts/2017-01-13-Friday-13th-and-i-feel-so-good.md

 layout: post
 title: Friday 13th and I feel so good
 date: 2017-01-13
-categories: react freecodecamp
+tags: react freecodecamp
-tags: happy bloated
+feelings: happy bloated
 ---

 today i finished every last detail of the [FCC recipebox project](http://codepen.io/swyx/pen/xgOVwV) cloning everything down to the UI (black, of course).
 There were some interesting things to learn including: